alkimake/bitrise-step-amazon-app-store-version-increment/README.md

 # Amazon App Store Version Increment

-For applications that is going to be published amazon app store, this step provides updated release version by receiving it from Amazon Appstore API
+For applications that is going to be published amazon app store, this step provides updated release version by receiving it from Amazon Store Webpage

 **WARNING**: Currently only supports Amazon `JAPAN` and `US`